top of page

 People drink alcohol to inject joy into their drab lives.
 The momentary thrill often leads to an addiction and being saddled with various alcohol-induced physical ailments.

 The good feelings of recreational drugs often eventually result in premature death.
-Fatal fentanyl overdoses peaked above 112,000 deaths in 2023 in the U.S., with young people and people of color affected most.1
+Fatal fentanyl overdoses peaked at over 112,000 deaths in 2023 in the U.S., with young people and people of color affected most.1

 Wahoo often ends with Boohoo.
 Pampering fleshly appetites is hazardous to our health.
 We don’t notice until it is too late to do much about the consequences.

-We pursue wealth, thinking it will provide security and finance maximum pleasure.
-This despite Jesus saying how much we own isn’t a measure of life (Luke 12:15).
+We pursue wealth, thinking it will provide security and bring maximum pleasure.
+This, despite Jesus saying how much we own isn’t a measure of life (Luke 12:15).
 We think we know better than Jesus what is best for us.

 We pursue winning.
 The mother of James and John wanted her two sons to sit in the most important positions of honor in Jesus’ Kingdom (Matthew 20:21).